XiaochangLiu-UoE/MSc-Dissertation/README.md

 ##### Artificial bias

 The disadvantage of this method is even more obvious.
 First, how should we find and define the inactive compound?
-In some datasets (**DUD-E** and **DEKOIS** series), decoys are artificial, which might have similar physiochemical properties to actives but different 2D-topology, vice versa.
+In some datasets (**DUD-E** and **DEKOIS** series), decoys are artificially made, which might have similar physiochemical properties to actives but different 2D-topology, vice versa.
 Because of this, people are always asking whether these decoys are really decoys.
 Such an issue is common in data-driven drug discovery.
 That is the lack of true negative data.

-##### Good metrics, bad metircs
+##### Good metrics or bad metircs

 Second, does the **AUROC** really work properly or are these metrics good enough?
 The answer is, **sometimes**.
 Because, soon, people found that multiple shapes of the **ROC** curve can share one single **AUROC** value but one of these shapes represents a better **VS** performance than the others did.
 The underlying concern is the so-called **early recognition problem** in **VS**.
 To see whether a programme can address such a problem, people borrowed and developed more metrics, including partial AUC (**pAUC**), Robust Initial Enhancement (**RIE**), Boltzmann-Enhanced Discrimination of ROC (**BEDROC**), Enrichment Factor (**EF**), power metric, predictiveness curve, statistical analysis framework, etc (in fact, observing the slope of the **ROC** cure can do such work).
 Essentially and certainly, all these metrics have more or less issues, but people seemed to give up addressing this good/bad metric problem since 2015 (the year when pridictiveness curve was introduced, but it seems no research group used it).

 So, **AUROC**, **EF** and **BEDROC** were used in this project, but ultimately, we abandoned the **BEDROC** results because we thought the hyperparameter alpha of **BEDROC** is too sensitive.
 And, honestly, the definition of the so-called **early recognition problem** is quite vague and, to some extent, unrealistic.
 How early is the "**early**"? **BEDROC** is good metric and many people use it, but, still, we want to evaluate the performance from two aspects, which are the overall classification performance (using **AUROC**) and the early recognition performance (using **EF**).

 ## What did I do
+Except for conducting iterative virtual screenings against 81 targets using LIDAEUS and Vina respectively,